ayushichahar/Credit_Card_Weekly_Report_Dashboard/README.md

+# CREDIT CARD FINANCIAL DASHBOARD

+Credit Card Transaction Power BI Dashboard

+## Project Overview:

+To develop a comprehensive credit card weekly dashboard that provides a real-time insights into key performance metrics and treds, enabling stakeholders to monitor and analyze credit card operations effectively.

+## Responsibilities:
+- Developed an interactive dashboard using transaction and customer data from a SQL database, to provide real-time insights.
+- Streamlined data processing & analysis to monitor key performance metrics and trends.

+### These explanations are provided before you begin creating a dashboard:
  First Create a DATABASE in MySql or in Postgre for which I'm Using Postgre Sql Next, Create Two Tables : 1.
 CreditCard_Detail
                            2. Customer_Detail